lysts/lysts.github.io/content/posts/notes/activehabits.rst

 .. |ex| replace:: example:

 .. contents:: Table of Contents
     :depth: 2
     :backlinks: entry

 To be spent and to be protected
 ===============================
 Health.
-It's pretty easy to fall into the habit of taking our health for granted (guilty as charged)...
-Getting into healthy habits takes time and we often put it off pointing out that lonely piece of pizza, losing heat at the intersection of four relatively hungry friends.
+It's pretty easy to take good health for granted (guilty as charged)...
+Getting into healthy habits takes time and we often put it off.

+Sometimes, it's worth a bit of sweat to feel that beautifully refreshing and invigorating euphoria after a workout or a run in the wild.
-Though blatantly obvious, it's sometimes difficult to remind ourselves of the beautifully refreshing and invigorating euphoria feels exercise grants us.
-Not only that, but improved physical and mental strength, like when you climb up a flight of stairs and realise that core strengthening exercises are really paying off.
+Say hello to both improved physical and mental strength!
+And that moment when you climb a flight of stairs and realise that core strengthening exercises are really paying off.

 How much exercise is too much?
 How much is sustainable?
 How much do we actually need?
-What ruins us and what doesn't?
-Here are my tokens from testing a few different habits:
+Here are my few tokens of advise for those who are in search of a new active habit:

 Mobility habits of choice
 '''''''''''''''''''''''''
 1. Yoga
 This has been a constant hell yes in my repertoire.
 What I love about it:

-- requires just a mat, some space, and you of course
+- requires just a single mat, some space, and you of course
 - take it outdoors or indoors
 - make it solo or social
 - plethora of moves, flows, variations
 - decompresses, twists, challenges and relaxes the body

-Thus, you can identify your needs, chop up a sequence, stich em up together by choice and there you go, your perfect regimen.
+There is so much breadth and depth to yoga.
+You can identify your needs and compose your own sequence of moves for a perfect regimen.

-Ease into building mind-to-muscle connections with intention.
-A simple flow can help you stretch and awaken muscles throughout your entire body in your mornings.
-A more intense session can make you sweat, really engage your core, build muscle anywhere you desire, and improve your flexiibility, simultaneously.
+Ease into building mind-to-muscle connections with intentional practise.
+A simple flow can help you stretch and awaken muscles throughout your entire body in the mornings.
+A more intense session can make you sweat, really engage your core, build muscle anywhere you desire, and simultaneously improve your flexibility.

 2. Pilates
 I see this as an extension of yoga, where you...: